-The IDT WinChip 2 processor, in addition to the MMX instructions, also includes instructions to boost the performance of 3D graphics compatible with the AMD-3D Technology.
+The IDT WinChip 2 processor, in addition to the MMX instructions, also includes 3Dnow! instructions to boost the performance of 3D graphics.

 However, there are some differences between the IDT WinChip 2 processor and the Pentium processor.
 These differences fall into four groups: